pandas-dev/pandas/doc/source/indexing.rst

    # query
    df.query('(a < b) & (b < c)')

-Do the same thing but fallback on a named index if there is no column with the name ``a``.
+Do the same thing but fall back on a named index if there is no column with the name ``a``.

 .. ipython:: python